 - 7.1.1 The roots of trees on the site and its boundaries should be adequately protected during work in accordance with industry standards.
 All trees should as far as possible be retained in the scheme.
-It is however considered likely that some may require removal if found to be potentially dangerous.
-If this is the case, new tree planting of native species should be undertaken to compensate for their loss.
-Trees such as Sorbus spp. provide food for birds in winter and are unlikely to grow to a size which could create similar hazards in the future.
+Where trees require removal to facilitate development, new tree planting of native species should be undertaken to compensate for their loss.
 A like for like replacement of ash trees in not recommended due to the prevalence of ash diseases and resultant branch weaknesses. - 7.1.2 The implementation of a program to control Himalayan balsam at the site would be beneficial.
 This plant can be pulled from the ground with ease.
 Annual removal in this way, before the plants begin to set seed, would be beneficial in reducing its prevalence within the site and adjacent land, in turn providing more opportunities for native ground flora than currently occur. - 7.1.3 Due to the presence of Himalayan balsam at the site appropriate measures should be taken in regards to the movement of soil over and from the site.
 Viable seed can remain in the soil for some time, movement of which may facilitate its spread. - 7.1.4 The landscaping scheme should utilise plants which are native and wildlife friendly.
 In particular night flowering species would be beneficial to bats.
-Wildflower seed could be used to plant verges to enhance the ecological value of the site and continuity between the site and the wider area. - 7.1.5 If the defunct species poor hedges are removed, transplantation of them is not considered to be of significant ecological benefit as there are no notable species assemblages associated with them, replanting of linear lines of trees or native hedgerow mixes would be more beneficial.
+Wildflower seed could be used to plant verges to enhance the ecological value of the site and continuity between the site and the wider area. - 7.1.5 If the defunct species poor hedge is removed, transplantation of it is not considered to be of significant ecological benefit as there are no notable species assemblages associated with them, replanting of linear lines of trees or native hedgerow mixes would be more beneficial.
+If this hedgerow is to be retained, infill planting would improve its structure.